-• Cache size-how big is the cache?

-The cache only contains a copy of portions of main memory.
+- Cache size-how big is the cache? - The cache only contains a copy of portions of main memory.
 The larger the cache the slower it is.
-Common sizes vary between 4KB and 4MB.

-• Mapping function-how to map main memory blocks into cache lines?

-Common schemes are: direct, fully associative, and set associative. (see later)

-• Replacement algorithm-which line will be evicted if the cache lines are full and a new block of memory is needed.

-A replacement algorithm, such as LRU, FIFO, LFU, or Random is needed only for associative mapping (Why?)
+Common sizes vary between 4KB and 4MB. - Mapping function-how to map main memory blocks into cache lines? - Common schemes are: direct, fully associative, and set associative. - Replacement algorithm-which line will be evicted if the cache lines are full and a new block of memory is needed. - A replacement algorithm, such as LRU, FIFO, LFU, or Random is needed only for associative mapping (Why?)

+Copyright © 1996-2005 Eskicioglu and Marsland (and Prentice-Hall and Paul Lu)

-Issues in cache design continued
+Issues in cache design